Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 `ceil(0.8 * committeeSize)`.
 The intent cannot lower it.
 Committee positions are indexes into the immutable canonical roster.

-qV is the root-alignment threshold over the source consensus active-validator view.
-It coordinates which complete bounded sidecar union may materialize witnesses. qV does not decide committee membership, prove target authorization, or replace local possession and verification of qC signatures.
+qV is `safeQuorumThreshold(N)` over the exact parent-ledger effective active validator view: `ceil(0.8 * N)` when `N > 0`, otherwise the fail-closed floor of one.
+The view is the parent `UNLReport` active set after NegativeUNL subtraction. qV coordinates which complete bounded sidecar union may materialize witnesses.
+It does not decide committee membership, prove target authorization, or replace local possession and verification of qC signatures.

 Neither denominator is derived from locally observed peers or signatures, and silence never lowers either threshold.

 **INV-4 - Honest shares are post-validation attestations.**
-A validator signs only after its node accepts the exact source ledger containing the intent as validated.
-Closing/building that ledger, emitting the node's own validation, or advancing the build cursor does not unlock signing.
+The local producer signs only after its node accepts the exact source ledger containing the intent as validated.
+Closing or building that ledger, emitting the node's own validation, or advancing the build cursor does not unlock signing.
 Ledger building may run ahead of the validated cursor; Export waits without holding base consensus open.

+Signature verification proves identity and content, not release time.
+The enforced receiving-side rule is therefore separate: a share contributes to the union only after its origin resolves against that node's validated state.
+Shares for provisional or otherwise unvalidated origins contribute nothing, regardless of transport or signature validity.

 The release-stamped target binds source domain, target domain, origin transaction ID `W`, origin ledger sequence, and origin ledger hash in a reserved